determined-ai/determined/docs/reference/deploy/master-config-reference.rst

 ``logo_path``
 =============

-Path to variations of a user provided logo to be shown in the UI.
-This path should be available and reachable to the master and a valid image file.
-SVG format is recommended but other common web image formats are supported as well.
+Specifies the path to a user-provided logo to be shown in the UI.
+Ensure the path is accessible and reachable by the master service.
+The logo file should be a valid image format, with SVG recommended.

 *************************
  ``tensorboard_timeout``